 In it, one character remarks: "A thing you have to know about chicks is that they don't know what they want."

 This was not the daughter known to Knox's family - who term themselves "typically American".

 In the Knox and Anthony murder trials, both of the young women were exposed as pathological liars,but this fact had no bearing on the adjudication of their cases.
 Establishing the truthfulness or lack thereof of the defendant has until now, been given the highest priority by attorneys in such cases.

-While it may be politically incorrect for me to mention the race of the two women acquitted of murder, I'm beginning to suspect that it might have more relevance on their not being convicted, than any of us would care to acknowledge.
+It may be politically incorrect for me to mention the race of these two women both of whom were initially acquitted of murder, although now Ms. Knox has finally been found guilty by an Italian court.
+However, I'm beginning to suspect that it might have more relevance on Anthony's acquittal and the initial failure to convict Knox, than any of us would care to acknowledge.

 What if roles had been reversed in the Italian case and the victim of murder had been Amanda Knox rather than Meredith Kercher, with the court having the same kind of DNA and circumstantial evidence that was used in the Knox case.
 That black woman would today be rotting in prison for the murder or worse.

 And speaking of "what ifs," how about this one?
 What if all the time, media attention and money spent on re-imaging Knox for American public consumption, had instead been used to pressure American courts into releasing from prison all the blacks and Latinos falsely convicted of crimes, for which DNA evidence has confirmed their innocence.
 Now that would be justice!